whoopschat/layaair-build/README.md

 ﻿# layaair-export
-> export layaair project to H5 Game or WeChat game or Facebook game project.
+> export LayaAir project to H5 Game or WeChat game or Facebook game project.

 ### Install
 ```